joshuagay/linking-tutorial/README.md

 references done in a way that executables can "link" to it so that the operatin system "loads" it during runtime.

-    gcc -shared -Wl,-soname,libname.so.1 -o libname.so.1  name.o
+    gcc -shared -Wl,-soname,libname.so -o libname.so  name.o

-We now have a shared object file called libname.so.1.
-These are standard file nameing conventions that our compiler will understand later on.
+We now have a shared object file, libname.so.

-Now we go ahead and compile hello.c, and you we will instruct the linker to go and find the libname.so.
+Now we go ahead and compile hello.c, and you we will instruct the linker to link it to libname.so.

     gcc hello.c -o hello-dynamic -L. -lname